hoangjunior/AN515-54-51X1-Hackintosh/README.md

 - Create a Bootable USB using Olarila images, [guide](https://www.olarila.com/topic/5794-hackintosh-guide-install-macos-with-vanilla-olarila-image-step-by-step-install-and-post-install-windows-linux-or-mac/) here

 ### Note
-Please use Xcode, ProperTree for customize config file
+Please use Xcode or ProperTree for customize config file

 (Don't use OpenCore Configuration, Clover Configuration or it will **BROKE** your config file)